The Coffee that Changed my Life

 I've come a long way since that pivotal day.
 I enjoy coffees that Aharon roasts from all over the globe, coffees with chocolate notes, coffees with citrus-y notes, coffees with caramel notes, nutty notes, berry notes, pumpkin notes and even earthy, tobacco notes.
 (Sumatra, anyone?)

 I doubt I will ever forget the first cup of well-roasted coffee that sent me firmly on this journey side-by-side with Aharon.
-These days I drink some coffees black, others with cream (Aharon decided he would grandfather me in to make peace with my preferences - our children know they will not be allowed such luxuries), and I also love to occasionally treat myself to an Aharon Caramel or Vanilla latte.
+These days I drink drip coffee black, though I also love to occasionally treat myself to an Aharon Caramel or Vanilla latte.
 (Hello?!
 In the cafe we make our flavors in house from scratch, they are better than any dessert.)

 Was there a moment or a particular coffee that you remember changing everything for you?